-Here you can see an example with and without a cardboard under your paper.
+Here you can see an example with and without cardboard under your paper.

 Did you notice the difference?
 I mean both words with those lines would look nice and neat.

-But the left one, written with the cardboard and different line thicknesses, has more style and elegancy.
+But the left one, written with the cardboard and different line thicknesses, has more style and elegance.

 It looks like it’s written with a fountain pen.

 Now you can download the worksheets I created for you.

 Place the first sheet on the table in front of you with the cardboard or the Kuligraphy pad underneath.

 You can find these sheets here: Kuligraphy worksheets

 You can start with a normal printer 80-90g/m² paper if you don’t have thicker paper around.

 For the perfect look and the best writing experience, it’s better to use thicker paper with 100-200g/m² paper.